adamfahmil96/aes-encrypt-decrypt/README.md

 ### Encryption

-Markup  : 1.
-Applying standard padding
+1. Applying standard padding
 2. Create new AES Cipher using MODE CBC and fix value of iv (initialization vector)
 3. Do encryption
 4. Reverse the result of encryption
 5. Return the result with type result is string

 ### Decryption

-Markup  : 1.
-Reverse the result of encryption (type: string)
+1. Reverse the result of encryption (type: string)
 2. Decode the encryption
 3. Create new AES Cipher using MODE CBC and fix value of iv
 4. Remove the padding
 5. Return the result with type result is string

 ## Usage